 Coyle prefers making collages of familiar, everyday settings.
 This includes scenes of people eating in restaurants, walking around the city, or hiking through nature.
 She finds inspiration from walking around major cities and people-watching.
 People are her favorite subject to collage because of how complicated and expressive a person’s face can be.

 Since Coyle grew up in the Washington, DC area, she often visited the National Zoo as a child.
 The animals at the zoo are now a great source of inspiration for her animal collages, and she still visits from time to time to get ideas for future works of art.
 Aside from animal and people collages, Coyle also creates landscapes and cityscapes of scenes she’s visited.
 She also makes still life collages of familiar objects like cups of coffee.

 Nowadays, every work of art she makes is made entirely from magazine pages.
 Imagine that!
 A common object is cut up, the pieces rearranged, and an original work of art is made.
 Her collages look a lot like paintings, and are often mistaken to be paintings.
 She even uses a technique that she calls “painting with paper.”
 Instead of using a paintbrush and tubes of paint, she uses scissors to cut up magazine pages and glues down the pieces of paper in such a way that they resemble the brushstrokes in a painting.

-Megan Coyle currently resides in New York City where she continues to work on her collages and explores different ways of sharing her work.
+Megan Coyle currently resides in New York City, where she continues to work on her collages and explores different ways of sharing her work.